How to apply

 Admission requirements

-Exchange students from partner universities do not need to pay tuition at NTNU, and do not need provide proof their financing as part of their application to NTNU.
+Exchange students from partner universities do not pay tuition at NTNU, and don't need to provide proof of their financing as part of their application to NTNU.

-However, in order to obtain a student visa, applicants from outside the EU/EEA/EFTA will be required to prove that they can support themselves during their stay - instructions on how to do this will be provided when you are accepted to NTNU.
+However, in order to obtain a student visa, applicants from countries outside the EU/EEA/EFTA will be required to prove to the Directorate for Immigration (UDI) that they can support themselves during their stay - instructions on how to do this will be provided when you are accepted to NTNU.

 NTNU requires all international students to have a good command of English at an academic level and you may need to provide TOEFL/IELTS test scores.
 If you wish to take courses taught in Norwegian, you will have to document Norwegian proficiency.